35-37 Leon Street

 What led you to work in your field?

-My decision to join the College of Computer and Information Sciences as a Co-Op Coordinator was informed by my interest in science and technology, prior work with STEM industries/employers, and prior experience on technical projects.
+My decision to join the Khoury College of Computer Sciences as a Co-Op Coordinator was informed by my interest in science and technology, prior work with STEM industries/employers, and prior experience on technical projects.
 Most recently I served on the core team charged with the research, design, beta-testing, and development for the Massachusetts Community Colleges Data Integration Project, consisting of the Student Pathways Application, Credit for Prior Learning Application, and Research and Reporting Tool.
 My prior work experiences have always involved technical reporting or using systems/applications in some form and I’ve always enjoyed this aspect of my roles.